JCUS-CP1404/jcus-cp1404-assg1-aldrichwidjaja/README.md

 See https://trello.com/c/6H24THnj/21-wakatime-time-tracking-for-ides-join-our-leaderboard

 1. How long did the entire assignment 1 project take you?
-> 3 days
+> 3 days ( +- 6h / day )

 2. What do you plan to do  differently in your development process for assignment 2?
-> Do the logic thinking first on how to implement ideas of the programming before coding it.
+> Do the logic thinking first on how to implement every ideas of the programming before coding it.
+> Learn to code simple as it will help debugging as well.
+>